pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 # Measuring sensor values

-Let's start with a program to monitor distance values.
-By analyzing what sensors measure, you'll be better prepared to create programs that _respond_ to particular values in the next section.
+Let's start with a program to measure distance values.

-To begin, create a new program and add the Ultrasonic Sensor Setup block.
+Create a new program and add the Ultrasonic Sensor Setup block.
 Then create a loop that prints sensor values repeatedly by following these steps:

 {% include diagram.html data=page.img_sensor_setup_1 %}